Minnesota Labor Law Guide

 Meal and Rest Breaks

 Minnesota does not have any state laws that require employers to provide meal or rest breaks to employees.
-Therefore, the employers in Minnesota need to follow the federal regulations outlined in the Fair Labor Standards Act (FLSA) regarding breaks.
+Therefore, the employers in Minnesota need to follow the federal regulations regarding meal and rest breaks as outlined in the Fair Labor Standards Act (FLSA).

 Accordion Content